-Future work will consist in constructing a congruence relation for dtsiPBC, i.e. the equivalence that withstands application of all operations of the algebra.
-The first possible candidate is a stronger version of $\underset{s}{\leftrightarrow}$ defined via transition systems equipped with two extra transitions skip and redo like those from [46].
+Future work will consist in constructing a congruence for dtsiPBC, i.e. the equivalence that withstands application of all operations of the algebra.
+The first possible candidate is a stronger version of $\Delta{ss}$ defined via transition systems equipped with two extra transitions skip and redo like those from [48].
 We also plan to extend the calculus with deterministically timed multiactions having a fixed time delay (including the zero one which is the case of immediate multiactions) to enhance expressiveness of the calculus and to extend application area of the associated analysis techniques.
-Moreover, recursion operation could be added to dtsiPBC to increase further specification power of the algebra.
+Moreover, recursion could be added to dtsiPBC to increase further specification power of the algebra.

-Acknowledgements The first author thanks Eike Best for the encouraging discussions and valuable advices related to the subject of the paper.
-The author is grateful to Peter Buchholz and Falko Bause for interest to his work and the qualified consideration.
-Many thanks to anonymous referees for the helpful suggestions on improvement of the paper.
+Acknowledgements.
+The first author thanks Eike Best for the qualified consideration, encouraging discussions and many valuable advices related to the subject of the paper.